 One last superb Scottish breakfast and you’ll be transferred to the station to catch your return train to Glasgow.
 A last chance to savour the incredible scenery all along the West Highland Line.

 Two nights in the port town of Oban, followed by two in Rannoch Moor, three nights in Arisaig, and finally two nights in Spean Bridge.

 £1625 per person in April & October, £1675 per person in May through September.

-Price is based on two adults sharing double or twin en-suite room for seven nights on a bed and breakfast basis, plus two nights on a dinner, bed and breakfast basis, in our hand-picked selection of small hotels and guest houses; train travel from Glasgow to Oban, Oban to Rannoch and Rannoch to Mallaig, as well as first-class tickets for the Jacobite Steam train from Mallaig to Fort William, and return train to Glasgow.
+Price is based on two adults sharing double or twin en-suite room for nine nights on a bed and breakfast basis, (with dinner included for two of these), in our hand-picked selection of small hotels and guest houses; train travel from Glasgow to Oban, Oban to Rannoch and Rannoch to Mallaig, as well as first-class tickets for the Jacobite Steam train from Mallaig to Fort William, and return train to Glasgow.
 Day-trip boat excursions as part of a group to Mull, Iona & Staffa and to the Small Isles are included, as well as a privately-guided tour around Skye and transfers where required from the station to your accommodation.